County of Santa Barbara

 i) Pursuant to CEQA Guidelines Section 15168(c) these actions are within the scope of the

-Cannabis Land Use Ordinance and Licensing Program, and the Cannabis Land Use
+Cannabis Land Use Ordinance and Licensing Program, and the Cannabis Land Use Ordinance and

-[Case No. 17EIR-00000-00003, State Clearinghouse No. 2017071016] adequately describes
+17EIR-00000-00003, State Clearinghouse No. 2017071016] adequately describes this activity for

-this activity for the purposes of CEQA; and
+the purposes of CEQA; and

-ii) Pursuant to CEQA Guidelines Section 15162(a), after considering the PEIR certified by
+ii) Pursuant to CEQA Guidelines Section 15162(a), after considering the PEIR certified by the

-Declaration is required because: i) no substantial changes are proposed which require major
+required because: i) no substantial changes are proposed which require major revisions of the PEIR

-revisions of the PEIR due to the involvement of new significant environmental impacts or a
+due to the involvement of new significant environmental impacts or a substantial increase in the

-substantial increase in the severity of previously identified significant effects; ii) no
+severity of previously identified significant effects; ii) no substantial changes have occurred with

-substantial changes have occurred with respect to the circumstances under which the
+respect to the circumstances under which the ordinance is undertaken which require major revisions

-new significant environmental impacts or a substantial increase in the severity of previously
+of the PEIR due to the involvement of new significant environmental impacts or a substantial increase

-identified significant effects; and iii) no new information of substantial importance
+in the severity of previously identified significant effects; and iii) no new information of substantial

-and could not have been known with the exercise of reasonable diligence at the time that the
+known and could not have been known with the exercise of reasonable diligence at the time that the

-PEIR was certified, has been received that shows any of the following situations elements of
+PEIR was certified, has been received that shows any of the following situations elements of CEQA

-CEQA Guidelines Section 15162(3) apply.
+Guidelines Section 15162(3) apply.

 A-13)